Guest post by Sherry of This House of Joy

 - Eat seasonal produce for peak freshness and nutrition.

 Switching to a real food (and mostly organic) diet can be daunting at first.
 We all have different budget constraints and that is ok.
-Just work with what you have and don’t beat yourself up.
+Just ease into real food, work with what you have and don’t beat yourself up.

 If your food budget is stressed enough as it is, I encourage you stop and read Dear Mom Who Can’t Afford Organic Food.
 I hope it is a real blessing to you!